3 minute read

 Schools and other educational institutions are still very paper-heavy.
 From workbooks to notes and handouts, even in our digital-first landscape, the vast majority of information in schools is circulated in soft copy.

 As a first step, why not change the printer settings to double-sided?
 Post signs to promote the new policy, and encourage all staff to embrace it.
-Next, consider letting your pupils submit homework by email or via an online platform, to reduce the need for paper trails.
+Next, consider letting your students submit homework by email or via an online platform to reduce the need for paper trails.
 This can help with data compliance and GDPR, too.

 If your school has access to a fleet of personal devices, encourage practices like digital note taking or online assessments.
-If you have an interactive front-of-class display, like an ActivPanel, are you using it to its full potential?
-Consider ways to maximise the tech you have to hand, whether it’s through apps or free software, to reduce your school’s use of paper.
+If you have an interactive display like an ActivPanel, are you using it to its full potential?
+Consider ways to maximise the tech you have to hand, whether it’s through apps or free software to reduce your school’s use of paper.

 Finally, consider holding regular ‘paper-free days’ at your school.
-You could measure how much paper your pupils and staff save in one day and challenge everyone to come up with alternatives.
+Measure how much paper your students and staff save in one day and challenge everyone to come up with alternatives.
 This includes paper products like cardboard, card, tissue, kitchen rolls, wrapping paper, newspapers, magazines, paper plates, and cups.
 Set students a task of listing all the paper products they use in school or at home in a day or a week, then think of ways to reduce their need for these.

-So, your school is in an ideal position to go greener and significantly help the environment.
-There are plenty of opportunities, whether it’s through conserving energy, improving recycling habits, refurbishing and recycling devices or even investing in upgradeable tech like a Promethean ActivPanel.
-All these small actions go a long way towards improving sustainability, creating a more circular economy, saving budget, and putting old tech into better use.
+Your school is in an ideal position to go greener and significantly help the environment.
+There are plenty of opportunities, whether it’s through conserving energy, improving recycling habits, refurbishing, and recycling devices or even investing in upgradeable tech like a Promethean ActivPanel.
+All these small actions go a long way toward improving sustainability, creating a more circular economy, saving budget, and putting old tech to better use.